verheytb/pbssc/README.md

 ## Notes

 ### Trimming
 - If amplicon sequences need to be trimmed, it is recommended to use this program to do so, especially if using the filtering options.
-Because end sequences may have lower consensus accuracy, pbssc trims before filtering.
+Because the ends of the sequences may have lower consensus accuracy, pbssc trims before filtering.